The Grenadines

 Place details mention: check in steps, required documents, fees or payments, opening hours and cruising permits.

-Place details mention: opening hours, prearrival requirements, required documents and cruising permits.
+Place details mention: opening hours, prearrival requirements, cruising permits and required documents.

-Place details mention: prearrival requirements, required documents, opening hours, fees or payments and cruising permits.
+Place details mention: check in steps, required documents, fees or payments, opening hours, prearrival requirements and cruising permits.

 Place details mention: check in steps, required documents, fees or payments, opening hours, prearrival requirements, cruising permits and official inspections.